Speaker Grants F.A.Q.

 25) Do we need to include indirect costs in our budget, such as UW overhead?

 Because this is not a federal grant, indirect costs cannot and should not be included in the budget for your project.
+Relevant fringe costs on the other hand should be included.

 26) When would we expect to hear back on our applications?